open-guides/og-aws/README.md

 -	A consequence of this is that you need fewer AMIs and boot scripts; for most deployments, the only boot script you need is a template that fetches an exported docker image and runs it.
 -	Companies that are embracing [microservice architectures](http://martinfowler.com/articles/microservices.html) will often turn to container-based deployments.
 -	AWS launched [ECS](https://aws.amazon.com/ecs/) as a service to manage clusters via Docker in late 2014, though many people still deploy Docker directly themselves.
 See the [ECS section](#ecs) for more details.
--	AWS launced [EKS](https://aws.amazon.com/eks/) as a service to manage Kubernetes Clusters mid 2018, though many people still deploy ECS or use Docker directly themselves. see the [EKS section](#eks) for more details.
+-	AWS launched [EKS](https://aws.amazon.com/eks/) as a service to manage Kubernetes Clusters mid 2018, though many people still deploy ECS or use Docker directly themselves.
+See the [EKS section](#eks) for more details.

 ### Visibility